EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 By Asher Levine and Walter Brandimarte

-SAO PAULO/RIO DE JANEIRO Oct 27 Brazilian financial markets plunged on Monday with stocks falling to their lowest level in nearly seven months, as leftist President Dilma Rousseff's re-election victory dashed investor hopes of significant policy changes over the next four years.
+SAO PAULO/RIO DE JANEIRO Oct 27 Brazilian financial markets plunged on Monday, with stocks on track for their worst day in more than three years, as the Sunday re-election of President Dilma Rousseff dashed investor hopes of meaningful policy change over the next four years.

-Market sentiment going forward will likely depend on whether Rousseff signals policy tweaks to boost Brazil's flagging economy, as hinted in a conciliatory first speech she gave after defeating pro-business challenger Aecio Neves on Sunday.
+Market sentiment going forward will likely depend on whether or not the leftist president signals policy tweaks to boost Brazil's flagging economy, as hinted in a conciliatory first speech she gave after defeating pro-business challenger Aecio Neves on Sunday.

-After the most divisive and tightest campaign since Brazil returned to democracy three decades ago, Rousseff won 51.6 percent of votes in a runoff against Neves, who won 48.4 percent support.
+After the most divisive campaign since Brazil returned to democracy three decades ago, Rousseff won 51.6 percent of votes in a runoff against Neves, who won 48.4 percent support.

-"While Rousseff's victory speech carried a conciliatory tone and invitation for debate and change, her ability to regain credibility will require more than just words," said Flavia Cattan-Naslausky, a strategist with RBS Securities.

-Brazilian markets will only stabilize, RBS added, once Rousseff announces "concrete policy initiatives" and appointments to key government positions in the finance ministry and the central bank.
+"Brazil disappointed investors by returning incumbent Dilma Rousseff to the presidential office," Schroders said in a note to clients.
+"Hopes for reform to address Brazil's structural economic problems have been dimmed, if not dashed."

-The Bovespa index lost as much as 6.2 percent in early trade but later trimmed losses to about 4.7 percent as bargain hunters swooped in.
+The Bovespa index lost as much as 6.2 percent in early trade.
+The index later trimmed losses to about 5.0 percent but remained on track to post its worst single-day performance since the downgrade of the U.S. sovereign rating in August 2008.
+The real lost about 2.5 percent at 2.52 to the U.S. dollar.

-The real lost about 2.7 percent to 2.525 per U.S. dollar.
-Investors bet the Brazilian currency will weaken over the next few years as U.S. Treasury yields rise and Brazil tries to boost industry competitiveness.

-"Without an acceleration in productivity, a further correction of the real seems highly probable in the near future," Santander economists led by Mauricio Molan said.
-They forecast the real will overshoot in the short term, later converging to 2.55 per dollar at the end of the year.

 The tight and fast-changing election campaign had sent Brazil's financial markets on a wild ride with big gains whenever Rousseff lost ground in polls and drops whenever her odds looked stronger.